madhuryabellamkonda95/weather_classification/README.md

 # weather_classification:

-Used transfer learning algorithms(vgg16,vgg19,resnet-50) to classify type of weather number of classes: 4
+Used transfer learning algorithms(vgg16,vgg19,resnet-50) to classify type of weather.

+number of classes: 4
 -> cloudy
 -> Rain